PKHarsimran/PKHarsimran.github.io/_posts/2024-08-07-Embracing_Change_CPTSD_and_Career_Transformation.md

 **Introduction**

-At 10 years old, I spent months in bed with fevers, joint pain, and fatigue that never seemed to end.
-My family scrambled for answers but didn’t understand what was happening.
-They didn’t know it was an autoimmune flare — they just blamed it on my environment and moved on.
-Neglect wasn’t always loud; sometimes, it was silence, inaction, and the absence of care.

-I didn’t know it then, but those flares were lupus.
-And beneath the illness was something deeper — unprocessed trauma.
+At 10 years old, I was severely underweight, malnourished, and often dissociated from the world around me.
+I was a shy kid who didn’t know how to speak up, living in full people-pleaser mode without a real sense of self.
+My family didn’t see illness; they saw a “quiet” child and assumed I’d grow out of it.

+But neglect isn’t always loud — sometimes, it’s the silence, the inaction, and the absence of care.
+What no one realized then was that my body was already fighting lupus, and beneath that was something even deeper: unprocessed trauma.

 This is my journey of surviving Complex PTSD, finding healing, and building a career in cybersecurity against the odds.

 **Growing Up in Survival Mode**